Rhondoid/professional-readme-generator/Output/README.md

   <a name="title"></a>
   ## Description
-  application designed to generate README files
+  an application to generate README files

   <a name="title"></a>
   ## Motivation
-  to simplfy the process of adding README files to repositories
+  to simplify the process of adding a README file to repositories

   <a name="title"></a>
   ## Credits